mit-orcd/orcd-docs-edit/docs/software/modules.md

 ```

 !!!
 Note
     (For Engaging only) By default you will only see the modules for [core software](overview.md#software-landscape).
-To usee community modules you will need to run a `module use` command.
+To use community modules you will need to run a `module use` command.
 This command will differ whether you are on a Rocky 8 or Centos 7 node.
+The newest nodes on Engaging are Rocky 8 and older nodes are Centos 7.
     === "Centos 7"
         ```bash
         module use /orcd/software/community/001/centos7/modulefiles